-Most Star Wars: Armada tournaments use a Swiss pairing system that awards tournament points to the winner of each game.
+Most Star Wars: Armada tournaments use a Swiss pairing system that awards tournament points to players based on their results at the end of each round.
 Each Swiss round pairs players in head-to-head games, attempting to match players with the same number of tournament points together while preventing players from playing the same opponent more than once.
-At the end of Swiss rounds, the winner of the tournament is the player with most tournament points unless there are single elimination rounds (see "Single Elimination Rounds" on page 14).
+At the end of Swiss rounds, the winner of the tournament is the player with the most tournament points unless there are single elimination rounds (see "Single Elimination Rounds" on page 8).